Danoso89/FirebaseUI-Android/database/README.md

 can contain many items, there is an `FirebaseRecyclerAdapter` too.
 Here's how you use it:

 1. Create a custom ViewHolder class
-2. Create a custom subclass FirebaseListAdapter
+2. Create a custom subclass FirebaseRecyclerAdapter

 The rest of the steps is the same as for the `FirebaseListAdapter` above, so be sure to read that first.